 I would like to thank the ESU Committee for their energy, support, friendship, enthusiasm and sheer hard work.
 I really admire and appreciate you all - each of you is an amazing woman with unique skills, energy and enthusiasm.

 I also thank the College for their support.
-In particular, Vicki Waters, for her collaboration and ideas.
+In particular, Vicki Waters, for her support, partnership and ideas.
 We appreciate the time that Vicki gave us this year in explaining the College's vision and the approach to their academic direction.
-We also thank Katrina Corcoran and Kelly Mancey in the Alumni and Marketing departments for their assistance along with Roger Shewell in the Finance department.
+We also thank Katrina Corcoran and Kelly Mancey in the Alumni and Marketing departments for their assistance along with Roger Shewell in the Finance department and Ian McDonald in Development.
 I personally thank Sue Everingham, a former ESU President, for her friendship, advice and time.

 Lastly, I thank all attending our AGM as your support and feedback is valued.